luongj/trucka-tracka/README.md

 - Render a result set sorted by most within specified distance.

 ## The Future Perfect

-*There are limits to evaluating things as point objects as the crow flies.
-Bounding boxes are probably more valuable in this scenario.*
+- Distances are as the crow flies, which is pragmatically less useful.

-- Multiple truck locations are not counted for the truck being evaluated, but multiple truck locations *ARE* being calculated for *other* trucks.
+- Multiple truck locations are not counted for the truck being evaluated, but multiple truck locations *ARE* being calculated for proximity calculations.
 - Not much in the way of data validation.